 Barnard Place Park is a volunteer nonprofit organization in South Boston consisting of 16 Barnard Place residents who are building a beautiful, public park for the community to enjoy.

 We see Barnard Place Park as a welcoming respite from the busy city in which we live.
 Our design includes a memorial bench, a wheelchair-accessible vegetable bed, trees, shrubs, a butterfly garden, bistro-style seating, and a bocce court to honor the history of bocce that was played on this land decades ago.

 The Barnard Place residents have cared for this city-owned parcel for more than 30 years.
-In April of 2019, we established a nonprofit organization to secure the deed to the land with the purpose of retaining it as open space to share with the community.
+In April of 2019, we established a nonprofit organization to secure the deed to the land to revitalize it as a useable open space to share with the community.